Installing Custom Software

 Note

-You cannot use the packet management utility yum for this, since this command requires root privileges to install software system wide.
+You cannot use the package managers apt, dnf or yum for this, since these commands require root privileges to install software system wide.
 Instead you have to compile and install the software yourself.

 Note